Kite (2014 film): Synopsis

 Society has degenerated into a slum where people have taken to kidnapping children and selling them to flesh cartels.
-A young woman named Sawa (India Eisley) has been pretending to be a prostitute in order to kill some of the cartel leaders, ultimately trying to reach the main leader, Emir, who had killed her parents.
+A young woman named Sawa living in a corrupt society where crime and gangs terrorize the streets.
+When Sawa's mother and policeman father are found victims of a grisly double homicide, she begins a ruthless pursuit for the man who murdered them.
+With help from her father's ex-partner Karl Aker, and a mysterious friend from her past, and she becomes a merciless teen assassin.
 After a kill, she finds she needs to relax by taking a drug called "Amp", which also wipes her memories.